-If you do not agree with a grade you received on any course assignment, lab assignment, discussion topic, case study, or test you have one week to contest that grade from the date the grade was posted in the grade book.
+If you do not agree with a grade you received on any course assignment, lab assignment, discussion topic, case study, quiz or exam you have one week to contest that grade from the date the grade was posted with your instructor.

-If you wish to appeal the final grade in this course you must follow the MC Guide to Dispute a Final Course Grade http://cms.montgomerycollege.edu/edu/secondary5.aspx?urlid=55 .
+If you wish to appeal the final grade in this course you must follow the MC Guide to Dispute a Final Course Grade http://cms.montgomerycollege.edu/edu/secondary5.aspx?urlid=55.